 “The findings suggest that Novoclem’s product has great clinical utility across a range of difficult-to-treat infections,” said Mark Schoenfisch, a chemistry professor at the University of North Carolina at Chapel Hill and Novoclem’s chief science officer.
 “That’s why we believe our technology will be able to break down the bacterial drug resistance barrier and soon we’ll be able to effectively treat many types of lung infections.”

-Novoclem will soon apply to the FDA for Investigational New Drug status and begin its first clinical trial in early 2018.
+Novoclem will soon apply to the FDA for Investigational New Drug status and plans to begin its first clinical trial in early 2018.